Pillar 02 — Hands-Free Programme

 AG

-The founding father of modern blues harmonica on YouTube.
-Over 200 instructional videos on his Modern Blues Harmonica channel.
-Essential viewing — start here and you will not need much else for a long time.
+The man who built modern blues harmonica teaching on YouTube.
+Over 200 lessons on his channel.
+Start here — you won't need much else for a long time.
+YouTube channel →

 JR

-Modern virtuoso.
-Speed, technical mastery, and raw expressive power.
-Watch him for what is possible at the far end of the instrument.
+A modern monster.
+Speed, control, and raw feeling.
+Watch him for what's possible at the very top end of the instrument.
+YouTube channel →

 RS

-When you find a phrase you love, slow it down and try to copy it.
-This is how every harmonica player who has ever lived has learned the instrument — by listening to a master and stealing what they did.
-There is no shortcut, and there is no shame in it.
+Find a phrase you love?
+Slow it down and copy it.
+That's how every harmonica player who has ever lived learned — by listening to someone great and taking what they did.
+No shortcut, nothing to feel bad about.

 Ready to pick up the harp?

 The course is free.
-The equipment costs around $40.
+The gear costs around $100 — about $70 for a decent harmonica and $30 for a rack.
 The first clean note is somewhere between five minutes and a few days away.
 Get in touch if you would like help getting started, want to share your progress, or have questions about the programme.